Why Your WordPress Site Needs a Staging Environment

 "mysql -u root -p\"$STAGING_PASS\" \"$STAGING_DB\""

-Schedule file synchronisation less frequently than database syncs, since file changes typically happen less often than content updates.
-A weekly file sync combined with daily database updates often works well for content-focused sites.
+Synchronise files less frequently than the database, since content updates typically happen faster than structural changes.
+A weekly file sync combined with daily database updates strikes a practical balance for most WordPress sites.

-Use HTTP basic authentication to restrict access.
-This adds a username and password prompt before anyone can view the staging site.
+HTTP basic authentication adds a username and password prompt before anyone can view the staging site.
+This is simple to configure and effective for keeping out casual visitors and crawlers.

 # Create password file for Apache